CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 the database.
 The option "block doubles" should be used for that.
 Before a new profile is added to the database, the database is first checked to see if it already contains a profile with the same combination of fields.
-Only unique profiles will be allowed in.
+Only unique profiles are allowed in.

-### Regular expressions
+## Regular expressions

-When you create a field value restriction, you can choose from a list of operators to check the value.
-It is possible to require that a field equals a specific value, or that it should contain a certain *substring*.
+When you create a field value restriction, you can choose from a list of operators It is possible to require that a field equals a specific value, or that contains a certain *substring*.
 The most powerful field value check that you can use is the regular expression.

-Regular expression (often abbreviated to *regex*) are very powerful patters to validate texts.
-Regular expressions can do things like "check whether the word begins with a capital", "the telephone number should contain exact 10 digits" or "the sentence should have two comma's and a single capital Q".
+Regular expressions (often abbreviated to *regex*) are very powerful patterns to validate texts.
+Regular expressions can do things like "check whether the value begins with a capital", "the telephone number must contain exact 10 digits" or "the sentence must have two comma's and a single capital Q".
 If you spend some time on it you can even make a regular expression that recognizes prime numbers.

 The following regex can be used to check whether a value is a dutch postal code,